 I had been to Europe before, exploring bits of Austria, Switzerland, Italy and Germany to play tourist around the cities.
 This trip was different.
 We were there to run.
 We were there to stay as far away from the big cities as possible.
 That is exactly what the small, cliff-side town of Mürren provided us.

 Our train slowed to a stop in the Interlaken-Ost train station.
 As soon as I stepped off the train and out into the fresh air, my daze of sleep deprivation was crisply sobered.
-We took a minute to look at the mountains surrounding us before boarding the last few trains up to Mürren.
-My breath fogged up the windows on each of those final train rides into Mürren as I stared at the scenery passing by.
+We took a minute to look at the mountains surrounding us before boarding one of the last few trains up to Mürren.
+My breath fogged up the windows on each of those train rides into Mürren as I stared at the scenery passing by.

 Rain drizzled down as we exited the Mürren BLM cog train in the heart of the town.
 Light, delicate clouds rolled through the valley below us and ascended into the surrounding mountains.
 My smile could not have been bigger, and my mom’s face mirrored mine.